-From March 2021, he is the Deputy CEO of OTP Bank, the head of the IT Division (As of 1 May 2021 Digital Division).
+From March 2021, he is the Deputy CEO of OTP Bank, the head of the IT Division (as of 1 May 2021 Digital Division).

 From 2020 he has been Chairman of the Supervisory Board of OTP banka d.d. in Croatia.
 He is also a member of the OTP Mobil Kft.
-Supervisory Board and the head of the Digitization Working Group of the Hungarian Banking Association.
-He is member of the Mastercard European Advisory Board.
+Supervisory Board and the Board of Directors of PortfoLion Ltd. He is also the head of the Digitization Working Group of the Hungarian Banking Association and a member of the Mastercard European Advisory Board.